-That the projected rate Likelihood: Low increases are insufficient to cover expenditure increases resulting from inflation.
+That the projected rate increases are insufficient to cover expenditure increases resulting from

-Impact: Moderate
+Likelihood: Low Impact: Moderate

-Rate funding provides approximately 25% of council revenue, however this includes fair value adjustment from the acquisition of the joint venture company.
-Excluding this adjustment, rate funding provides 58% of council revenue, with the remaining revenue coming from investment income, user charges, grants and subsidies.
+Rate funding provides approximately 67% of council revenue, with the remaining revenue coming from investment income, user charges, grants and subsidies.

-A 1% increase in rating income would provide \$548,152 additional income, while a 1% increase in operating costs would equate to an additional \$921,928 of expenditure.
+A 1% increase in rating income would provide \$548,152 additional income, while a 1% increase in operating costs would equate to an additional \$840,481 of expenditure.